zackproser/argon-portfolio/posts/terminal-velocity-overview.md

 I believe that when it's fun and efficient to do your work and interact with your tools and devices, you're more productive and happier.
 Therefore, one of the reasons this topic energizes me is that it's an investment into making something that I do intensively for many hours per week as pleasurable and efficient as it reasonably should be.

 But there's also another important reason I've been wanting to put out this blog post for a long time now.
-Many developers throughout my career have assisted me, and taken time out of their day to stop what they're doing and show me a better way.
+Many developers throughout my career have assisted me, and have taken time out of their day to stop what they were doing to show me a better way to do something, or a new tool or shortcut.

 My current skill level is a product of my constant practice and the sum total of every new technique and pattern someone more experienced took the time to relay to me.

-I am now finally producing this post as a means of saying thanks and paying forward the same favor to anyone who could benefit from this information.
+Therefore, I am also publishing this post as a means of saying thanks and paying forward the same favor to anyone who could benefit from this information.

 In this post, I share the most important things I've learned so far on my journey, which is by no means complete.
 I am no expert, but another student.